GaryHughes/Exchange/part_2/python_solution/README.md

 That's 1/60th the time of the original version....

+# Remove sort altogether and use heapq

+This problem doesn't really need a fully-sorted orderbook, just knowing the lowest price and efficiently getting the next-lowest entry when the lowest entry is removed.
+This is an ideal problem for a priority queue, which is usually implemented as a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)).
+Python standard library supports minimum heaps via the `heapq` module.

+In order to use the heapq module, we need to solve 2 problems:
+ - heaps are not naturally stable, i.e. entries for a given price might come out in any order.
+So we have to add back a generation number to the order and include that in the comparison to ensure the FIFO behaviour of orders at a price.
+This is a problem with heaps in general, not the python module.
+ - The heapq module itself only supports min heaps, and only uses the natural object compares (the `__lt__()` member) to order the heap.
+We have to create 2 Order classes, one for buy and one for sell, with different `__lt__()` functions, to get the buys ordered by decreasing price and generation, but the sells ordered by increasing price and decreasing generation.

+Both of these points mean that the Order objects are more complex and slower to compare, which might reduce the alorithmic superiority of heap vs sort.

+Turns out that for 100k orders, the heap is still way faster, even with complex comparisons:

+    real	0m2.085s
+    user	0m1.960s
+    sys 	0m0.096s

+The 10m test now also runs in a bit under 4 minutes:

+    225.02 real       215.15 user         6.01 sys

 # Failed optimizations

 ## Compare Orders directly
 Sorting the order book is clearly an expensive part of the process, given the benefit of omitting the generation and simplifying the sort.
-Can we simplify the sort even more by making the Order objects diurectly comparible?
+Can we simplify the sort even more by making the Order objects directly comparable by adding an `__lt()__` member?

 Turns out no, this is about 40% more expensive.